 Mineral properties are held in the Company's wholly owned and US-based (Nevada registry) subsidiary, Renntiger Resources USA Inc., but the Company does not operate a US-based mineral exploration office.
-Mineral exploration in the United States is overseen by the Company's Principal Geologist and Project Development Geologist, with local mineral exploration service companies and consultants used to complete various exploration surveys and tasks.
+Mineral exploration in the United States is overseen by the Company's Principal Geologist, with local mineral exploration service companies and consultants used to complete various exploration surveys and tasks.

-There was active exploration in Q1 Fiscal 2019 at all three of the Company's core exploration properties in Nevada: Bonita, Junction and Danbo.
-The reader is referred to the previous reporting period for a detailed summary of work initiated and completed in Q1 Fiscal 2019 at the Company's Junction property in northern Nevada.
+There was active exploration in Q2 Fiscal 2019 at all three of the Company's core exploration properties in Nevada, namely the Bonita, Junction and Danbo properties.